Please ensure Javascript is enabled for purposes of website accessibility Suicide Prevention | University of West Florida

 If you are concerned about a possible threat of harm, ask the student, in private, “Are you thinking of killing yourself or others?”
 If the answer is yes or possibly yes, seek further assistance.

-In the event of a possible threat of harm, seek further assistance from clinical staff of UWF Counseling and Psychological Services, campus police, local police, and emergency room personnel who are trained to assess for safety.
+In the event of a possible threat of harm, seek further assistance from clinical staff of UWF Counseling and Psychological Services, campus police, and local police personnel who are trained to assess for safety.

 Serious Ongoing Concerns